Externalizing The Problem Worksheet

 Step 3: Client worksheet completion

-Step 4: Interpret the worksheet
+Step 4: Interpret the responses

 Alongside your client, review your client's responses to all sections of the worksheet.
 Within this step, it is crucial to note that you are simply discussing your client's answers to the corresponding section rather than critiquing their answers.
 It may be beneficial to ask follow-up questions for a specific response, mainly when answers are vague or require more information.